hackupc/old-v2-hackupc-landing/README.md

 ## General info

 Every file was updated in the 2019 version.
 So they follow the same style and logic.
-Exept the html and `.sass` files from the live, so you may want to refactor them to CSS :D .

 ## Deploy